jkransen/fijnstof/README.md

 ### Domoticz

+Domoticz is a system to automate your home.
+It supports a variety of protocols and devices, allowing you to control your home and respond to sensor values.
+Domoticz also keeps track of historic readings, and presents them in diagrams.
+We can send our particulate measurements to Domoticz to track the trends over time.

 In Domoticz -> Settings -> Hardware, add new Dummy hardware

 On the Dummy hardware, create 2 virtual sensors, `PM2.5` and `PM10`.
 Sensor type: _Custom sensor_.
 Enter (copy/paste) `µg/m³` for axis label.
 Look up the assigned _IDX_ values under _Devices_ (order by IDX descending), and set them in the above configuration file.

-You can add the new devices to the _floor plan_ if you have one, and drag them to the correct physical place in the right room.
+You can add the new devices to the _Floor Plan_ if you have one, and drag them to the correct physical place in the right room.

 ### Luftdaten

 [Luftdaten.info](http://luftdaten.info) is a Citizen Science project to collect as many particulate sensor data as possible, and show it on a map.
 This project was specifically created with the idea in mind to make contribution as easy as possible.
 If the sensor is _outside_ (nobody cares about your indoor readings), you may consider connecting to the luftdaten.info API.
-Once you retrieved the machine ID of your sensor from the logging (or by running `fijnstof test`, something like `fijnstof-e123456e`), use that to register at the bottom of [their DIY page](https://luftdaten.info/en/construction-manual/).
+Once you retrieved the machine ID of your sensor from the logging (or by running `fijnstof test`, something like _fijnstof-e123456e_).
+Use that to register at the bottom of [their DIY page](https://luftdaten.info/en/construction-manual/).
 After some time (days), you  will get a confirmation, and you will see the measurements on the map on your specified
 location: [maps.luftdaten.info](http://maps.luftdaten.info) (slightly off, for privacy reasons), but also anyone else interested in particulate rates in their area or anywhere else.

 ## Notes on Mac